Why Pets Matter for Mental Health

 - Playtime with cats or interactive toys stimulates laughter and endorphin release.

-Even 20–30 minutes of brisk walking with a dog most days can produce measurable benefits in mood and anxiety.
+Even 20 to 30 minutes of brisk walking with a dog on most days can improve mood and anxiety.

 Sensory and presence effects: petting, proximity, and grounding